-Amplified ITS fragments prepared as in Section 4.3.1.2.3.1.i above should be sequenced and the sequences subjected to a BLAST search in GenBank/EMBL to establish identity with known sequences.
-In addition to the PCR primers, at least two internal primers should be used; 5'-ATTTGC-GTT-CGA-GAG-ACC-G and 5'-TGG-TGG-ATC-ACT-CGG-CTC-A (24).
+Amplified ITS fragments prepared as in Section 4.3.1.2.3.2.1above should be sequenced and the sequences subjected to a BLAST search in GenBank/EMBL to establish identity with known sequences.
+In addition to the PCR primers, at least two internal primers should be used such as; 5'-ATT-TGC-GTT-CGA-GAG-ACC-G and 5'-TGG-TGG-ATC-ACT-CGG-CTC-A (Zietara & Lumme, 2003).
 Several sequences of other species infecting salmonids, e.g. G. derjavini, G. derjavinoides, G. truttae, G. teuchis and G. thymalli are available in GenBank/EMBL.
 Gyrodactylus salaris and G. thymalli cannot be distinguished by this method, but sequences of ITS distinguishes G. salaris and G. thymalli from all other known species.